Pregnancy Massage

 This is a very soothing and calm adaptation of massage techniques to suit the various stages of pregnancy after the first trimester.
 The mother lies on her side, supported by pillows, as this is a safe position.
 It is generally a relaxing massage, which can include back, legs and feet, arms and hands, neck and head.
 I do not normally do the abdomen as there is usually no need.
 Deep tissue techniques towards the end of a pregnancy can also be applied to areas of tension according to individual preference, although some areas are to be avoided.

-Please note, I am required to ask that you let your G.P. know that you are receiving massage during pregnancy.
+Please note, I am required to ask that you obtain doctor’s permission before booking pregnancy massage or acupuncture.

 Pregnancy massage Image 2